The Society for Historical Archaeology Publications Style Guide

 1. Tables

-All tables will be grouped following the name-and-address block and before the figure captions.
-Unlike the body text, use single-spaced text for the table.
-This is the only exception to the double-spaced manuscript policy.
-Type TABLE in all capital letters, followed by the number.
+All tables will be grouped following the references and before the figure captions.
+Use single-spaced text for the table.
+Type “Table” with an initial capital letter, followed by the number, all in bold.
 Number tables in Arabic numerals in the order they are cited.
-On the second line, also flush left and in capital letters, place a short title of no more than 60 characters.
-No periods follow the first two lines.
+Put a space after the number.
+No period follows the table number.
+On the same line, in “sentence case” (with only the first word capitalized), place a short title of no more than 60 characters.

 Please note the following requirements:

-1. Cite every table (and capitalize the reference) in the text.
-Examples: Glass comprised 34% (Table 1); As provided in Table 1.
+1. Cite every table (and capitalize the reference) in the Examples: Glass composed 34% of the assemblage (Table 1); As provided in Table 1.

 2. Do not submit oversized tables.
 Compose tables from typed text.
 Consider the physical size of the journal when preparing tables.

 3. Avoid using more than 10 columns.
-Tables with numerous columns often have to be placed sideways on the journal page, reduced in size, or placed on several pages.
+Tables with numerous columns often have to be placed sideways on the journal page, reduced in size, or divided among several pages.

 4. Set table columns with tabs.
 Avoid proprietary table software because all tables will eventually be set in pure text with only tabs.

 5. No vertical rules in tables.
-Provide one horizontal rule under the table’s columnar headings above the data.
-Give each column and row a brief heading, with initial capital letters on all major words.
+Provide one horizontal rule under the table’s columnar headings above the Give each column and row a brief heading.
+Primary headings should have initial capital letters on all major words.
+All other headings should be “sentence case,” i.e., with only the first letter of the entry capitalized.

 6. Format notes.
-Place notes, if used, below the table in the following order and style:
+Place notes, if used, below the table in 10 pt. type and in the following order and style:

 Note: General note pertaining to the whole table.